 At a time when travel was difficult, dangerous and expensive, Albrecht Dürer was rarely still, criss-crossing Europe in the late 15th and early 16th centuries gathering ideas and techniques, making contacts among artists and clients, and steadily spreading his own fame.
 An exhibition at London's National Gallery will be the first to track the importance of Dürer's excursions, to places like Italy and the Low Countries, for the development of his work and their wider influence.
 “His reputation as the most innovative printmaker of his time preceded him,” says the National Gallery’s deputy director Susan Foister.
 “His constant, questing intellectual curiosity opened up fruitful exchanges with artists in the north and south of Europe.”
 The show will include small sketches that Dürer made in silverpoint of landscapes, plants, animals and people during his travels (as well as a note that his wife’s handbag has been stolen).
 Many of the works will be on display in the UK for the first time.
 One highlight will be Christ Among the Doctors (1506) from the Thyssen-Bornemisza Museum.
 The crowded composition, of grey heads around the young Messiah, was made while Dürer was in Venice working on an altarpiece.
 It is inscribed “opus quinque dierum”, a typically swaggering boast that Dürer had dashed it off in just five days.
 The London leg of the show had been scheduled for spring, but will now open in the autumn after a larger version of the show will debut at the Suermondt-Ludwig-Museum in the summer.

-Art Institute of Chicago; Los Angeles County Museum of Art; dates to be confirmed
+Art Institute of Chicago, 19 September-24 January 2022; Los Angeles County Museum of Art, dates TBC

 This comprehensive retrospective devoted to the American conceptual artist Barbara Kruger—best-known for her direct political collages combining text and images—includes work from the past four decades that explore the artist’s role in advancing feminist cultural critique.
 The exhibition, named after Kruger's text work Thinking of